 We all know what a water meter is, but do we know how a water meter works?
 As the name suggests, a water meter can be simply defined as a tool to measure a consumers usage of water in a given location.
 It can be installed in both residential and commercial properties, so utility companies can charge for water usage based on the reading from the water meter.
 Besides for billing purposes, a water meter can be used for leak detection, or to control water usage during drought conditions.
 The instrument either measures the volume of water usage in gallons or cubic feet.
+In many cases, a water meter is a vital component of proper leak testing.

 Reading A Water Meter Properly